GSLabDev/terraform-provider-vra/website/docs/index.html.markdown

 page_title: "Provider: vRealize Automation"
 sidebar_current: "docs-vra-index"
 description: |-
-  The Open Daylight provider is used to interact with the resources supported by Open Daylight.
+  The vRealize Automation provider is used to interact with the resources supported by vRealize Automation.
 The provider needs to be configured with the proper credentials before it can be used.
 ---